severinEvo/gene_expression/README.md

 >\> zFPKM_data <- apply(FPKM_data, 2, z_fpkm)

+Note that this function also applies the cutoff suggested in the study¹ by removing genes below an expression value of log2(0.125) = -3.

 ¹Hart <i>et al.</i> 2013: Finding the active genes in deep RNA-seq gene expression studies.
 BMC Genomics 14:778.

 ## Qst.R